The Responsible Seafood Conference

 - Moderator: George Chamberlain Global Seafood Alliance

 The world’s leading retail and foodservice companies are always well represented at GOAL.
 Buyers play a key role in influencing seafood production practices through corporate social responsibility policies and associated sourcing specifications.
-Among the companies that have been represented on stage at GOAL are Ahold Delhaize, BJ’s Wholesale Club, Bidfood Australia, Brakes Group, Brinker International, Captain D’s, Direct Seafoods, Disney, Harvest Sherwood Food Distributors, Hema Fresh/Alibaba, JD.com, Meijer, Publix, Reach Food Service, Red Lobster, Sam’s Club, Schnucks, Sysco, Tesco, US Foods, Walmart and Woolworths Australia.
+Among the retail and foodservice companies registered to attend GOAL 2022 are Bloomin’ Brands, Captain D’s, Food Lion, Hannaford, H.E.B., Harvest Meat Co., Hello Fresh, Hy-Vee, Metro Canada, Schnucks, Sysco and US Foods.
+Companies represented at previous GOALs include BJ’s Wholesale Club, Bidfood Australia, Brakes Group, Brinker International, Direct Seafoods, Disney, Harvest Sherwood Food Distributors, Hema Fresh/Alibaba, JD.com, Meijer, Publix, Reach Food Service, Red Lobster, Sam’s Club, Tesco, Walmart, Wegmans and Woolworths Australia.

 The Wallace R. Stevens Lifetime Achievement Award recognizes individuals whose leadership, integrity and commitment to responsibility resulted in significant advancements in the field of seafood.
 In 2019, GSA honored Brahmanandam Potru, founder and CEO of Indian shrimp producer Devi Seafoods, and John Galiher, founder and CEO of cold-storage provider Preferred Freezer Services (now Lineage Logistics).
 Past recipients include I. Chiu Liao, Chingchai Lohawatanakul, Nguyen Dzung, Li Sifa, Ken Morrison, George Williams, Peder Jacobson, Bjorn Myrseth, Don Lightner, Bill Herzig and Wally Stevens.